Firefly (dinghy)

 The Firefly is a British sailboat that was designed by Uffa Fox as a one design racer and first built in 1946.
 The boat was originally named the Sea Swallow.
 It was an Olympic class and raced at the 1948 Olympics.

 Production

-The design was initially built by Fairey Marine in the United Kingdom, starting in 1946.
-Today it is built by Rondar Raceboats in the UK and Whitecap Composites in the United States and remains in production.
+The design was initially built by Fairey Marine in the United Kingdom, starting in 1946 until the end of 1972.
+It was then built by Vic Lewis Boats from 1973, in glassfibre, using moulds by Craft Mouldings.
+In 1976 Knight and Pink Marine re-started the production of wooden boats.
+Omega Boats built a foam sandwich version of the design and then Porter Boats produced it up to 1995.
+From 1997 to 2023, production was by Rondar Raceboats in the UK.
+Whitecap Composites in the United States also built Fireflies.
+As of the summer of 2023, it is now built by Ovington Boats in the UK and remains in production.
+More than 4,270 Fireflies have been completed.

 Design

 The Firefly is a recreational sailing dinghy, initially built predominantly of hot-moulded plywood, glassfibre construction was authorized by the class starting in 1965.
 A rotating mast was introduced in 1970.

 The design has a fractional sloop rig, a plumb stem and transom, a transom-hung rudder controlled by a tiller and a retractable centreboard.
 It displaces 260 lb.

 The boat has a draft of 4.25 ft with the centreboard extended and 10 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The design is raced without a spinnaker.

 The Firefly has a Portsmouth Yardstick handicap of 1168 (in the RYA scheme) and a D-PN of 99.6 in the US Sailing system.